doanmanhducz/Pong-Python/README.md

 # Pong Python
-## Giới thiệu: Pong game in Python with multiplayer mode and item power-ups
+## Introduction: Pong game in Python with multiplayer mode and item power-ups